wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-swift-vapor-and-vonage.md

 ## Prerequisites

 * A Vonage API account.
-If you don't have one already, you can [sign up today](https://dashboard.nexmo.com/sign-up)
+If you don't have one already, you can [sign up today](https://dashboard.nexmo.com/sign-up).
 * Xcode 12 and Swift 5 or greater.
 * [Vapor 4.0](https://vapor.codes) installed on your machine.

 ## Create a Vapor Project

 You can create a Vapor project using the new project command `vapor new SwiftTextMessage` in your terminal.
-It will first prompt you whether you would like to Fluent—press `n` to skip, then whether you will want to use Leaf.
+It will first prompt you whether you would like to Fluent (press `n` to skip), then whether you want to use Leaf.
 [Leaf](https://docs.vapor.codes/4.0/leaf/getting-started) is a templating language that you will use to generate dynamic HTML pages, so press `y` to include it.
 Once the command has finished, change directory into the folder it created for you using `cd SwiftTextMessage`.

 You will also need to create a `.env` file to store your Vonage API account credentials.
-In your terminal use the following command to create the file replacing `X` and `Y` with your API key and secret respectively:
+In your terminal, use the following command to create the file replacing `X` and `Y` with your API key and secret, respectively:

 ```shell
 echo "APIKEY=X \nAPISECRET=Y" > .env